yashgangwar7558/aws-bootcamp-cruddur-2024/journal/week2.md

 pip install -r requirements.txt
 ```

-Add a sampling rule file `aws/json/xray.json` that will be used by X-Ray to be fed into CLI later to setup X-Ray
+Add a sampling rule file `aws/json/xray.json` that will be used by X-Ray to be fed into CLI later to setup X-Ray.
+This can also be setup in code for flask: https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-configuration.html#xray-sdk-python-middleware-configuration-code
 ```
 {
   "SamplingRule": {